rsimmons/voracious/README.md

 # Voracious

-Voracious is a (prototype) tool for foreign language learners to get the most out of watching TV and movies.
-It lets you easily:
+**Warning: Voracious is still just a prototype**

+Voracious is a video player app for Mac/Windows/Linux with special features for studying foreign languages (esp.
+Japanese).

+Features:
+- **scan and browse** your media collection ala Kodi or Plex
-- simultaneously display foreign and native subtitles
+- simultaneously display **multiple subtitle tracks** (SRT, VTT. _ASS coming soon_)
+- quickly **replay** the current subtitle and navigate forward and back *by subtitle* using the keyboard
-- train your listen/comprehension with a "quiz mode" that automatically pauses after each subtitle
+- train your listen/reading/comprehension with **special viewing modes** that automatically pause and hide/reveal subtitles
-- replay the current subtitle to re-listen to tricky speech
-- highlight words/phrases for later study
-- export highlights for SRS in Anki
-- automatically generate furigana for Japanese text
+- automatically generate **furigana** annotations _(Japanese only)_
-- _(coming soon)_ hover over words to see definitions
+- _(coming soon)_ hover over words to see **dictionary definitions** _(Japanese only)_
+- _(coming soon)_ import and use **EPWING** dictionaries
-- _(coming soon)_ study comics/images as well, with OCR
+- _(coming soon)_ **export subtitles as sentence cards** to Anki (with audio, ala subs2srs), instantly via AnkiConnect
+- _(coming soon)_ **search for words/phrases** over your entire library of subtitles

 # Using Voracious (Quick Start)

-- Click `+ Add Video`
-- Paste a link to a video in the Video URL field and click `Set URL`
-- Click `Import Subs` to add subtitle tracks.
-Ideally you should add at least two subtitle tracks:
- - One in the same langauge as the video (transcription)
- - And then one in your native language (translation)
-- Use the video controls and buttons/key-shorcuts to play video, change quiz modes, etc.
-- (Japanese only) hover/click on words
+Before using Voracious, you need to have a media collection that's organized and named the same way you would for Kodi or Plex _(each show/movie in its own directory, subtitle filename matching video filenames, etc.)_.
+Also, keep in mind that Voracious won't be useful unless you have subtitles in the language you're trying to learn.

+If your media collection is ready to go, open Voracious and hit the *Add Collection* link.
+Select the folder where your collection lives, and give it name, and add it.
+On the Library page, you can browse your collection and play videos (videos without any available subtitles will appear grey).
+In the player, check the help overlay for keyboard controls, and try different subtitle modes.

 # Development